scala/docs.scala-lang/sips/pending/_posts/2014-02-08-backticks-in-string-interpolation.md

 String-literal form is of special interest for interpolation, as it allows domain-specific identifiers that are particularly suited to areas such as code generation, quasiquoting and markup languages.

-To use such identifiers, it becomes necessary to use backticks within full-form interpolation. e.g:
+To use such identifiers, it becomes necessary to redundantly nest backticks within full-form interpolation. e.g:

     s"implicit def hlistTupler${arity}[${`A..N`}] : Aux[${`A::N`}, ${`(A..N)`}] = ..."